October 25, 2021

 We’ve created dozens and dozens of wonderful educational guides, and the guides use very simple language, and the information is layered, so when you’re ready for more information, you hit a hyperlink that takes you deeper into any new topic that you’re interested in.

 We want everyone to begin with the guide entitled the Fight of Your Life-We’re Here to Help You Win It.
-This gives you an overview of the program, what you can expect when you’re on ReCODE, all of the resources that are available, what your responsibilities are.
+This gives you an overview of the program, what you can expect when you’re on ReCODE, all of the resources that are available, and what your responsibilities are.

 We then invite everyone to check their brain oxygenation, both during the day and at night.
 This is vital for improving cognition.
 If we don’t have adequate oxygenation to the brain, nothing’s going to work.